In October 1999, the State of Wisconsin enacted the most ambitious land use legislation in the past two decades.

-In spite of all of these threats, the state had no plans for managing that growth.
+In spite of all of these threats to our land, the state had no plans for managing growth.
 Nor did it have any organization trying to promote a rational strategy to address growth.

 Things started to change in 1996.
 A group of activists, frustrated by inaction at the state level, were determined to direct growth in ways that benefited the state and individual communities.

-In three short years that small group had made a huge difference.
+And in three short years, that small group had made a huge difference.